shanavasaintolien/marketing-analytics-labs/lab-00-data-says-about-you/README.md

 - Your full name
 - Your major
 - Your career aspirations or professional goals
-- What you are most looking forward to this semester (in this course or overall)
+- What you are most looking forward to this semester (in this course or overall throughout your other coursework)

 ### 📸 Photo Requirement
 Include one clear photo of yourself.

 This does not need to be formal.
-It is simply to help your instructor learn names and faces.
+It is simply to help your instructor & classmates learn names and faces.

 ---

 # 📊 Part 2: Your Data Snapshot

-Identify **three (3) data points** that could realistically describe you if someone were analyzing your behavior.
+Identify and list **three (3) data points** that could realistically describe you if someone were analyzing your behavior.

 Examples (you may choose others):
 - Average daily screen time